-The SABRE was designed in 1974 by Rex Fettell who also designed the MINNOW and as at May 2004 close to 2,000 boat plans have been issued.
+The SABRE was designed in 1974 by Rex Fettell who also designed the MINNOW and as by 2019 close to 2,300 boat plans have been issued.

-It is arguably the largest single-handed non olympic class in Australia with 36 clubs sailing the SABRE in Victoria and strong fleets in South Australia Western Asutralia, Tasmania, NSW and QLD.
+It is arguably the largest single-handed non olympic class in Australia with 36 clubs sailing the SABRE in all Australian states.

 The Class has contributed significantly to the sailing scene, particularly in Victoria, as one of the most active supporters of V.Y.C. activities.
 As a training class for future world class sailors the Sabre is second to none.

 Sabre sailors who have done well on the world sailing scene;

 World Womens Laser Radial Champ 1997, World Europe champion 2002 and Olympic rep 2004 (Europe).

 – Melannie Dennison